 W0 indicates course is conducted entirely online.

-EDU 515H0 ESL Programs/Curriculum/Assessment (3) A course to examine programs providing approrpiate education for English Language Learners.
+EDU 515H0 ESL Programs, Curriculum, and Assessment (3) A course to examine programs providing appropriate education for English Language Learners.
 Curriculum will be evaluated relative to the research in second language acquisition.
 Modules on formal assessment for placement and growth and informal (authentic) assessment will also be provided.
-Clinical experience will be includeed.
+Clinical experience will be included.
 Graduate students will complete an additional project relating to the theorists who have contributed to understanding of ESL programs, curriculum, and assessment.
-(Meets 6/7, 14, 21, & 28th, Rest Web)
+(Meets 6/12, 19, & 26; Rest Web).

-EDU 51680/81 ESL Methods and Assessment (3) A course designed to examine methods appropriate for English Language Learners including sheltered English, total physical approach, comprehensions based and affective-humanistic approaches.
+EDU 51680 ESL Methods and Assessment (3) A course designed to examine methods appropriate for English Language Learners including sheltered English, total physical approach, comprehensions based and affective-humanistic approaches.
 Techniques for an authentic (informal) assessment of Limited English Proficient students and goal setting based on results of formal assessment as well as clinical experience will be included.
-Graduate students will complete a project relative to the use of appropriate methods or assessments of ELL (English Language Learner) students.
-(51680 meets 6/3-13 in South Sioux City.
-51681 meets 6/10-6/20 in Columbus)
+Graduate students will complete a project relative to the use of appropriate methods or assessments of ELL students.
+(Dates and location TBA.)

-EDU 557W1- Human Relations in a Plurastic Society (1) A study of issues and sensitivity to biases in human relations as they impact people of a pluralistic society with varied histories, values, and lifestyles.
-Develop abilities to recognize, and use strategies and skills to deal with dehumanizing biases, including, but not limited to sexism, racism, prejudice, and discrimination and promote respect for human dignity and individual rights, and celebrate the differences of individuals and groups in a pluralistic society that makes it viable.
+EDU 557W0/1 Human Relations in a Pluralistic Society (1) A study of issues and sensitivity to biases in human relations as they impact people of a pluralistic society with varied histories, values, and lifestyles.
+Develop abilities to recognize, and use strategies and skills to deal with dehumanizing biases, including, but not limited to sexism, racism, prejudice, and discrimination and promote respect for human dignity and individual rights, and celebrate the differences of individuals and groups in a pluralistic society that make it viable.

-EDU 600W0 Literacy Through Literature for Children (3) An advanced course in children’s literature will focus on all genre including contemporary authors and multicultural materials for elementary school applications.
-An emphasis will be given to the integration of literature across the curriclum to facilitate literacy.
+EDU 600W0 Literacy Through Literature/Children (3) An advanced course in children’s literature will focus on all genre including contemporary authors and multicultural materials for elementary school applications.
+An emphasis will be given to the integration of literature across the curriculum to facilitate literacy.

-EDU 612W0 - Social Sciences in the Elementary and Middle School (3) A course designed to enhance instruction and assessment of elementary and middle level students' knowledge, skills, dispositions in the social sciences to include anthropology, economics, geography, government, history, psychology, and sociology.
+EDU 612W0 Social Sciences in the Elementary/Middle School (3) A course designed to enhance instruction and assessment of elementary and middle level students' knowledge, skills, and dispositions in the social sciences to include anthropology, economics, geography, government, history, psychology, and sociology.

-EDU 613W0 Sciene in the Elementary and Middle School (3) A course designed to enhance instruction and assessment of elementary and middle level students' knowledge, skills, disposition for scientific investigation.
+EDU 613W0 Science in the Elementary/Middle School (3) A course designed to enhance instruction and assessment of elementary and middle level students' knowledge, skills, and disposition for scientific investigation.

 EDU 642W0 Foundations of Literacy (3) The philosophy, history, and components including but not limited to phonics, comprehension, writing, and diverse learners of PK-12 literacy.